Wealthsimple is one of the most popular robo-advisors around the world, with operations in Canada, the U.S. and U.K.

 What high and unrelenting fees do is dampen the overall returns that mutual fund investors make in the long run.
 And, it doesn’t help that mutual fund managers rarely beat their index benchmarks.

 What is Wealthsimple Trade?

-Currently, if you wanted to buy and sell individual stocks and ETFs via a self-directed discount brokerage account, you pay up to $9.99 per trade.
-A zero trading commission for both “buy” and “sell” transactions is a first in the market.
-Users of Wealthsimple trade will also have access to a top-notch mobile app that ensures they can trade on the go.
+In general, when you want to buy and sell individual stocks and ETFs using a self-directed discount brokerage account, you pay up to $9.99 per trade.
+As such, a zero trading commission for both “buy” and “sell” transactions is a first in Canada.

 How To Open a Wealthsimple Trade Account?